arasmodirpolimi/Docker-ML-Example/README.md

 duplicable: true
 ---

-# 🧠 Tech Stack Advisor – ML App (with Docker & Hugging Face Deployment)
+# 🧠 ML Navigator – ML App (with Docker & Hugging Face Deployment)

-**Tech Stack Advisor** is a hands-on machine learning project designed to teach you how to build, containerize, and deploy an ML-powered web application using Docker and Hugging Face Spaces.
+**ML Navigator** is a hands-on machine learning project designed to teach you how to build, containerize, and deploy an ML-powered web application using Docker and Hugging Face Spaces.

 > 🎯 This project is part of the **"Artificial Intelligence and Machine Learning (AI/ML) with Docker"** course from **School of DevOps**.